 - (i.e. eggs, milk, soy, banana, etc.) (i.e. gluten free, vegetarian, vegan, etc.)

 - Diets based on a medical condition

-- i.e. gluten nee, vegetarian, i o.
-Koshor Halal oto )

-- Diets based on religious principles
+Diets based on religious principles

-- (i.e. Kosher, Halal, etc.)
+(i.e. Kosher, Halal, etc.)

 Camp Rotary has worked with both our food service provider and local businesses to do our best to accommodate our campers that have special dietary needs.
 In the event that we cannot accommodate a special dietary request, campers with a highly regulated diet will sometimes need to bring their own food to camp with them.